awsdocs/aws-control-tower-guide/doc_source/region-how.md

 **About your home Region**

 When you create a landing zone, the Region that you're using for access to the AWS Management console becomes your home AWS Region for AWS Control Tower\.
-During the creation process, some resources are provisioned in the home AWS Region\.
+During the creation process, some resources are provisioned in the home Region\.
 Other resources, such as OUs and AWS accounts, are global\.

  After you've selected a home Region, you cannot change it\.